ramigs/nuxt-fauna-article/nuxt-fauna.md

 The widespread of functionality APIs makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the experts of those specific domains.

-The main idea I want to present is the benefit of being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.

-Let's imagine we have a Film catalogue.
-It's not that often that we need to add or delete a Film from the catalogue.
-Do we need to have a server query a database at each client request?
-Couldn't we pass the heavy lifting to the build process?

 distinguishing static data and real-time data